MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-LTSC-2024.md

 ## Overview

 Windows IoT Enterprise LTSC is designed for specialty devices and use cases where functionality and features remain constant for the life of the device.
+Examples are devices that require regulatory certification or devices that perform a critical business function and can't accept feature updates for years at a time.
 These devices are typically found in industries including, but not limited to, banking, healthcare, hospitality, manufacturing and retail.
-Devices that require regulatory certification and devices that perform a critical business function, which can't accept feature updates for years at a time.

 We designed Windows IoT Enterprise LTSC with these use cases in mind.
-We support each Windows IoT Enterprise LTSC release for 10 years, and that features and functionality don't change over the course of that 10-year lifecycle.
+We support each Windows IoT Enterprise LTSC release for 10 years, and ensure that features and functionality don't change over the course of that 10-year lifecycle.

 Every new Windows release comes exciting new features and capabilities - **Windows 11 IoT Enterprise LTSC 2024** is no different.
 This article provides a high level overview of notable updates in this release that are of interest to device makers and IT Pros.